 Those Crazy Charismatics!

 I was hungry for more of God unlike anything since the time I got saved and was initially reading the Bible.
-I started seeing how a lot of what I had been taught easily was biased and just plain unbiblical.
-I, like everyone else who wants to be honest with themselves, was interpreting the Bible according to my experience instead of changing my experience to match the Word of God—that’s what it all boils down to–and it didn’t help that most Christians I was surrounded by didn’t believe in the supernatural aspect of God’s character or relegated to a thing in the past that He “doesn’t do anymore”.
+I started seeing how a lot of what I had been taught was biased and simply unbiblical.
+I, like everyone else who wants to be honest with themselves, was interpreting the Bible according to my experience instead of changing my experience to match the Word of God.
+That’s what it all boils down to.
+And it didn’t help that most Christians I was surrounded by didn’t believe in the supernatural aspect of God’s character or relegated to a thing in the past that He “doesn’t do anymore”.

 I’d consistently go to Selwyn with Matt or Trevor.
 And then one night in October, 1999 I had that dream, concerning the baptism of fire after having the guy pray over me at Selwyn and prophesy about the calling on my life.
 If you’ve never read that entry or are unfamiliar with what I’m referring to, please read it here— either before going further or after you’ve read this entry, it’s long and detailed, but provides a decent backdrop for what the Lord showed me and is a key in my direction the Lord is taking my life.
 That night alone settled it for me that this stuff is real, and I didn’t care anymore what the more conservative evangelical stream of Christianity I was familiar with told me about those “crazy charismatics.”
 I had never had stuff like this happen to me where I’d dream dreams of the things of the Lord!